rarar89/apimimic-cli/README.md

 ## How It Works

-1. The tool starts an HTTP server on the specified address
-2. For each incoming request:
+1. Create and configure your mock API endpoints through the Apimimic web interface (https://apimimic.com)
+2. Use the CLI tool to start a local server that connects to your Apimimic project
+3. Direct your application's API requests to the CLI server
+4. The CLI tool will:
-   - Forwards the request to the Apimimic service
+   - Forward requests to the Apimimic service
-   - If proxy mode is enabled for the given request and the Apimimic response indicates proxying:
-     - Forwards the original request to the specified backend
-   - Otherwise, returns the mocked response from Apimimic
+   - Return mocked responses for configured endpoints
+   - Proxy unmocked requests to your real backend (when proxy mode is enabled)

 ## License